rennykurniasari/customer_segmentation/README.md

     *   **Rest of the World:**
         *   **Successful Channel:** LinkedIn, followed by Facebook.
         *   **Recommendation:** LinkedIn is an effective platform for attracting customers from these regions due to excellent organic reach.

+---

+## How to Contribute
+If you're interested in contributing to this initiative or exploring the fascinating intersection of data science and marketing, feel free to fork the repository and submit pull requests.
+Your insights and expertise are invaluable in advancing our understanding of customer segmentation and enhancing marketing strategies.